Where to Get Help

 Coordinated Entry

-Coordinated Entry is a required step for anyone seeking shelter-related services in Boulder County.
+Coordinated Entry is a required step for anyone seeking homeless-related services in Boulder County.

 • Services include shelter; help identifying housing options, basic-needs services, case management and more.